vanzyl-wallace/agency-booking-service/README.md

 # Running the application inside a docker container:
     # Execute the following commands in the terminal:
         - mvn clean package -P local -P h2
+        - docker build --tag=agency-booking-service-image:latest .
+        - docker run -p8080:9090 agency-booking-service-image:latest
+            - you can now access the application through port 8080 of the docker container which will map to the application port 9090